 The Plaza @ 300 Ashland

 As with all public open space throughout Downtown Brooklyn, the Downtown Brooklyn Partnership manages, programs, and maintains the plaza.
-DBP has partnered with premier local organizations such as Mark Morris Dance Group, Brooklyn Public Library, TFANA, BRIC Arts Media, and BAM, to offer free, high-quality programming, as well as a range of fitness and recreation classes with Chelsea Piers Fitness Brooklyn.
+DBP has partnered with premier local organizations such as Mark Morris Dance Group, Brooklyn Public Library, TFANA, BRIC Arts Media, and BAM, to offer free, high-quality programming, as well as a range of free fitness and recreation classes.